iipc/warc-specifications/specifications/warc-deduplication/index.md

 ---
 title: Deduplication
+strand: warc-deduplication
 ---

-Explain WARC Deduplication
+**TODO:** Explain WARC Deduplication

-Describe the various historical deduplication approaches as well as including the latest and greatest form.
+**TODO:** Describe the various historical deduplication approaches as well as including the latest and greatest form.

 See <a href="recording-arbitrary-duplicates.html">Recording Arbitraray Duplicates</a>.